akgunduz/dicon/README.md

 ### Getting Started

-The architecture source code is bundled with the UI code, which will be seperated in the future.
+The architecture source code is bundled with the UI code, which will be separated in the future.
 But for now, it simplifies the whole compile process in one step.

 Compile process is carried out with **CMake** build system using **gcc,** **clang**  or **cl** toolchains.

-#### Install Prerequisities
+#### Install Prerequisites

 On **MacOS** Platform;